AKKI0511/ChatPDF/README.md

 ## Usage

 1. **Access the Application**
-   - Open your web browser and navigate to `http://localhost:8000` to start using ChatPDFan.
+   - Open your web browser and navigate to `http://localhost:8000` to start using ChatPDF.

 2. **Text to PDF Generator**
    - Use the interface to describe what the new PDF should contain, including custom formatting such as background color, font size, etc.